blbacelar/DeliveryApp_SchoolProject/README.md

 - You never typo the name of key
 - Even if someone deleted all data by mistake, it's easy to restore

-# About Project
-## Project Members
-- Bruno - Project Manager
-- Kento(me!) - Tech lead
-- Jaewon - Backend
-- Maimai - Designer
-- Diego - Member

-## What I lectured to other members
-- How to use git flow
-- How to make pull request on Gitlab
-- How the architecture works
-- What dependency injection is
-- How to use Swinject
-- How to use RxSwift